dots13/Web_Data_Mining/lab_1/task.md

 # 1. Data Acquisition - Web Crawler/Scraper
 ## Task
-* Select a web source of your own choice for the non-trivial web crawling task.
+### Select a web source of your own choice for the non-trivial web crawling task.
 ** The resource should contain hundreds/thousands of unique pages to crawl.
 ** Each page should contain at least:
-*** Title - e.g. an article title, a product title, …
+*** Title - e.g. an article title, a product title, â€¦
-*** Main content/text - a main text of the article, a description of the product, …
+*** Main content/text - a main text of the article, a description of the product, â€¦
-*** Additional features describing the page - information about author, date of publishing, product item parameters, …
+*** Additional features describing the page - information about author, date of publishing, product item parameters, â€¦
 * Identify possible issues with crawling:
-** Explore the robot exclusion protocol, availability of the sitemaps description, … ** Identify issues with extraction of relevant information
+** Explore the robot exclusion protocol, availability of the sitemaps description, â€¦ ** Identify issues with extraction of relevant information
-*** Extraction using machine readable annotations, own set of rules/selectors, automatic detection of the content, …
+*** Extraction using machine readable annotations, own set of rules/selectors, automatic detection of the content, â€¦
 * Properly design and implement the extraction task
 ** Inputs and outputs of the task
 ** Dealing with policies